kmualim/kmualim/README.md

 - 🌱 I’m currently working on developing tools to aid in measuring global genetic diversity loss for conservation policy.

+- 📊 Check out some of my latest work [google scholar](https://scholar.google.com/citations?user=0g59Rh8AAAAJ&hl=en)

-- 📫 You can checkout my online resume at [kmualim.github.io](https://kmualim.github.io/files/cv.pdf)
+- 📨 You can checkout my online resume at [kmualim.github.io](https://kmualim.github.io/files/cv.pdf)

 - ⚡ Fun fact: I loooove to cook and experimenting with new recipes!